Semantics of Money

 I saved $200 when I bought my new Big Screen TV

-Again, I like the sentiment, that you didn’t spend as much on your big screen TV, but you didn’t really save that money, you simply spent less which is a more accurate statement.
-It doesn’t sound nearly as cheery or as nice to say that you spent less, but it is the case, no matter what.
+I like the sentiment, that you didn’t spend as much on your big screen TV, however you didn’t really save that money, you simply spent less.
+All you did was spend less money.

 This statement is a pet peeve of mine, because of the way people make the statement, you saved money by spending money?
 Unless you are buying into an IPO of a company at below market price (and even then…) I think this is another fallacy that we all live with.
 You didn’t save you spent less that is all (good for you for paying less, but you didn’t save).